-Clinical Journal Guidelines
+Practicum Journal Guidelines

-- 1. Submit journals on Friday by 1230 hr to the instructor's mailbox in SE12-418 or by e-mail.
-(See practicum map for due dates.) - 2.
-Journals are to be done in a duo-tang or small notebook $(8\frac{1}{2} \times 11)$ or using the electronic template. - 3.
-Please leave a 2" margin on the right side of the page for instructor comments. - 4.
-The journal requirement needs to achieve a satisfactory level in order to be successful in Nursing of Families Practicum Level 3.
+- 1. Submit journals on Thursday by 1400 hrs via e-mail attachment. \(See practicum map for due dates.) - 2.
+Journals are to be done using the electronic template.
+(Templates available from my.bcit course file area.) - 3.
+Journals must achieve a satisfactory level in order to be successful in Nursing of Families Practicum Level 3.
 Instructor feedback will be provided to assist you in your journaling.
-Guidelines regarding journal expectations are outlined below.

-- 5. Do not use patient or staff names in your journal, just initials. - Submission of assignments by e-mail may be required at instructor's discretion.
+Guidelines regarding journal expectations are outlined below. - 4.
+Do not use patient or staff names in your journal, just initials. - \ Submission of assignments by e-mail facilitates timely instructor feedback.

-The goal of reflective journaling is to provide you with an opportunity for reflection and critical analysis of your weekly clinical experiences.
+The goal of reflective journaling is to provide you with an opportunity for reflection and critical analysis of your weekly practicum experiences.
 The ongoing dialogue with your instructor is intended to enhance your professional growth as you become more critically aware of your learning experiences.